garrandall/popular-music-data/tracks/close-to-you-b-t--express.md

 Just like me, they long to be
 Close to you

-I said just like me, ooh
+I said just like me, oh
 They long to be close to you

 On the day that you were born